The Consitution of the University of Bristol Physics Society (Chaos)

 - There shall be a Committee which is the decision making body of the Society, who must all be members of the Society.

-- Quoracy for Committee meetings shall be set at 50% of the post filled positions rounded up, therefore for a full set of Officers this would equal 8.
+- Quoracy for Committee meetings shall be set at 50% of the post filled positions rounded up.

 - All members of the Committee shall have equal voting rights, and while a unanimous decision should always be the goal of any vote, any ties shall be broken by the President, or if they are not present, the Vice-President.